Porur

 Porur ([poːɾuːɾ]) is a neighbourhood of Chennai, India.
 It is situated in the Maduravoyal taluk of Chennai district in the southern part of the city.
 Since 2011, it has been a part of the Chennai Corporation and included in zone number 11.

 The earliest recorded history of Porur goes back to the Chola period when it served as the headquarters of an administrative division (nadu) called Perur Nadu.
 Porur Lake is the major source of fresh water for suburban areas such as Iyyapanthangal, Moulivakkam and Mangadu.
 Porur is also known for the Ramachandra Medical College.
 Porur houses Mono-pulse Secondary Surveillance radar, one of the two radars in the city, which aids air-transport communication.

 Location

 Porur is located at 13.03° N and 80.16° E, and 52 feet (15 metres) above sea level.
 It is bounded on the east and south-east by the Pallavaram Hills.

 History

-Porur was a little-known village administered as a part of the Saidapet taluk of the then Chengalpattu district in 1961.
+Porur was a little-known village administered as part of the Saidapet taluk of the then Chengalpattu district in 1961.
 During that time, the Saidapet taluk adjoining Madras city, especially the Mount-Poonamallee Road, was famous for industries and chemical plants producing a variety of products.

-Porur village panchayat was upgraded to a Grade-I town panchayat on October 1, 1977.
-Later, it was upgraded to a selection grade town panchayat starting from February 24, 1982.
-The population of the town at the time of the 1981 census was 8,633.
+Porur village panchayat was upgraded to a Grade-I town panchayat on 1 October 1977.
+It was upgraded to a selection grade town panchayat from 24 February 1982.
+The population of the town at the 1981 census was 8,633.